grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 Note that when I create the values this way, I state explicitly that this behavior occurs when first digit is non-zero.
-This technique of using generated values instead of literals has its own principles, but let us leave it for later.
+This technique of using generated values instead of literals has its own principles, but let's leave it for later.
 I promise to give you a detailed lecture on it.
 Agree?

 **Benjamin:** You better do, because for now, I feel a bit uneasy with